kmoppel/pgbench-tpcc-like/README.md

 # Implementation details

+* No external benchmarking toolkits required
 * Uses a mix of SQL, PL/pgSQL and pgbench scripting - meaning easy modifications for anyone "friendly" with Postgres
-* Data population designed to be "additive" and parallel, for fast dataset population
+* Data population designed to be "additive" and parallel
+* Fast dataset population, a la generates_series()
 * Tables not duplicated "per warehouse"
 * Easier to calculate 1 warehouse = 1x 01_init_data.pgbench execution = ~100MiB of data
-* A few indexes have been added to be more realistic
+* A few secondary indexes have been added to be more realistic (TPC-C spec only has PK/UQ-s)
 * Weights can easily be adjusted to steer the testing towards, say, more reads
 * Supports very long runtimes with more than 2B+ (64-bit IDs) orders